- Diseases, Disorders & Conditions

 While self diagnosing is fine, you really do need to get proper treatment and confirmation that you are in fact suffering from costochondritis.

-The doctor will start from under the chin and continuing down the chest to the sternum, the doctor will press each area to see how much pain is in each area.
-The pain here will be very severe with the littlest bit of pressure and immediately after the doctor will know that this is the condition you have.
+The doctor will start from under the chin and continuing down the chest to the sternum they will press each area to see how severe your pain is.
+The littlest bit of pressure will cause immediate pain.
+Sensitivity here is a key factor in helping the doctor determine if this is the condition you have.

 The pressure on the chest area will be extremely unpleasant and you will be extremely sore each time the doctor presses on this area.
-However, now that you are diagnosed with costochondritis, you can start to move on with your life and start learning to live with your conditions.
+Once you get a diagnosis you can start to move on with your life and start learning to live with your conditions

 What causes Costochondritis